Tora Tora: History

 On February 28, 2011, FNA Records in conjunction with the band decided after 17 years since the completion of their third album, which was shelved indefinitely at the time due to label complications, to release their "lost album" Revolution Day.
 Anthony Corder stated about the Revolution Day Sessions:

 The Revolution Day project was an interesting time for TORA TORA.
 It was the '93-'94 era, we were overlapping the last embers of our Wild America dates, rehearsing ideas for the new project, growing from our touring experiences, and experimenting with recording techniques.
 We relocated our rehearsal space to a warehouse over by the Memphis airport, and tried to stay focused on pre-production.
 We were pulling together ideas from handheld cassette recorders, scribbled napkins, & 8 track recordings we made on the bus or hotel rooms.
 I think we were more comfortable with our creative spirits, more confident in our ideas and our approach to songwriting.
 All of us contributed on the former projects, but everyone was struggling for the third project to keep the TORA identity, and go somewhere new at the same time.
 We definitely[sic] had moments of anxiety and frustration[sic] but it was all well worth it once we locked down the tunes.
 We were joined by The Memphis Horns as well as Susan Marshall and Stacy Plunk adding back-up vocals on two tracks.
 The Revolution sessions were some of our most memorable escapades, and had us back at home in Ardent, hanging with Molly's LaCasita crew, and me personally closing down most Midtown establishments.

 Since 2008, the band has been somewhat active playing shows almost every year.
 In 2019, they released the album Bastards of Beale drawing strong reviews.

 Tora Tora continues to tour and in 2024 released a compilation album called "Best of the Rest.".
 The album contains four singles released between 2021-2024.
 The album also contains studio Outtakes and Demos from previous Tora Tora albums including Revolution Day.
 The album is on streaming but a run of limited edition CDs has also been released.

-Tora Tora is continuing to tour and has plans to continue to release new music.